 8) If you have questions about the matched consultation process or would like some help determining whether a matched consultation would be the best choice for you, please feel free to contact Professor Alexis Hart, Allegheny’s Director of Writing, by phone or email: 332-6296 or firstname.lastname@example.org.

 Note: To be eligible for a writing match, you must first participate in two (2) drop-in consultations.

-Regrettably, we are not offering Matched Consultations for the Fall 2020 semester.
+Regrettably, we are unable to offer Matched Consultations for the Spring 2021 semester.